Alternate Presentations of Name: Scott W. Johnston, W. Scott Johnson, W. Scott Johnston, Washington Johnson, Washington Scott Johnston

 An Encounter with Lincoln and Snicker’s Gap

-Those remaining behind, including 1st Lieutenant and Adjutant W. Scott Johnston, were about to engage in their regiment’s greatest moments of valor.
+Those remaining behind, including First Lieutenant and Adjutant W. Scott Johnston, were about to engage in their regiment’s greatest moments of valor.

 The 19th Corps, with the 47th in the thick of the fighting, then began pushing the Confederates back.
 Early’s “grays” retreated in the face of the valor displayed by Sheridan’s “blue jackets.”
 Leaving 2,500 wounded behind, the Rebels retreated to Fisher’s Hill, eight miles south of Winchester (21-22 September), and then to Waynesboro, following a successful early morning flanking attack by Sheridan’s Union men which outnumbered Early’s three to one.
 Afterward, the 47th Pennsylvania Volunteers were sent out on skirmishing parties before making camp at Cedar Creek.

-One of the saddest duties 1st Lieutenant W. Scott Johnston performed as Regimental Adjutant was to communicate with the family members of deceased soldiers.
-In all too many cases, bereaved widows were stonewalled in their quests to obtain their husbands’ pension funds from the federal government, and were forced to appeal to regimental leaders for help as shown by this response sent sent from the headquarters of the 47th Pennsylvania Volunteers at Charleston, South Carolina on 11 September 1865 to Private Uriah Keiser’s widow at her Sandy Hill, Perry County, Pennsylvania address:
+One of the saddest duties First Lieutenant W. Scott Johnston performed as Regimental Adjutant during this period of his service to the nation was to communicate with the family members of deceased soldiers.
+In all too many cases, at this juncture in American history, bereaved widows of Union soldiers were being stonewalled in their respective quests to obtain their husbands’ pension funds from the federal government, and were forced to appeal to regimental leaders for help, as shown by this response sent sent by Johnston from the headquarters of the 47th Pennsylvania Volunteers at Charleston, South Carolina on 11 September 1865 to Private Uriah Keiser’s widow at her Sandy Hill, Perry County, Pennsylvania address:

 Yours of September 1st 1865, inquiring how the name of your husband appeared on the Rolls & Records of the 47th Pa Vols, addressed to Col Gobin, was this day referred by him to me for investigation and report.